bcgov/mds/services/core-api/app/api/verify/permit/readme.md

 - For every permit with a given permit number:
   - If the associated mine is of status Operating and it is a CX or MX permit:
-    - Does it have an assocated permit amendment that is within 30 days of its authorization end date?
+    - Does it have an assocated permit or permit amendment that is within 30 days of its authorization end date?
       - If false, then add the permit and permit details to the allowable list of results.

 ###original logic